-Head and neck cancer is a general term used for a range of cancers that start in the head and neck of the body.
-This region includes the mouth, tongue, palate, jaw, salivary glands, tonsils, throat (pharynx), voice box (larynx), nose and sinuses.
+Head and neck cancer is a general term used for a range of cancers that start in the tissue or lymph nodes in the head and neck area.
+This region includes the mouth, tongue, palate, gums, salivary glands, tonsils, throat (pharynx), voice box (larynx), nose and sinuses.

 On this page you will find information on: